-ROCCC is built on the SUIF2 [1][20] and Machine-SUIF [21][18] platforms.
+ROCCC is built on the SUIF2 [Aigner et al.; SUIF Compiler System 2005] and Machine-SUIF [Machine-SUIF 2005; Smith and Holloway, Machine-SUIF 2005] platforms.
 Figure 1 shows ROCCC's system overview.
 It compiles code written in C/C++ or Fortran to VHDL code for mapping onto the FPGA fabric of a CSoC device.
-In the execution model underlying ROCCC, sequential computations are carried out on the microprocessor in the CSoC, while the compute intensive code segments are mapped onto the FPGA.
+In the execution model underlying ROCCC, sequential computations are carried out on the microprocessor in the CSoC, while the computeintensive code segments are mapped onto the FPGA.
 These typically consist of loop nests, most often parallel loops, operating on large arrays or streams of data.
-The front-end of ROCCC performs a very extensive set of loop analysis and transformations aiming at maximizing parallelism and minimizing the area.
-The transformations include loop unrolling and strip-mining, loop fusion and common sub-expression elimination across multiple loop iterations.
-Most of the information needed to design high-level components, such as controllers and address generators, is extracted from this level's IRs.
+The front end of ROCCC performs a very extensive set of loop analysis and transformations aimed at maximizing parallelism and minimizing the area.
+The transformations include loop unrolling and strip mining, loop fusion, and common subexpression elimination across multiple loop iterations.1 Most of the information needed to design high-level components, such as controllers and address generators, is extracted from this level's IRs.